 Fixing Git Clone Error: RPC Failed, HTTP/2 Stream Cancelled

-error that can occur when cloning large Git repositories.
+In this post, I’ll show you how to fix the frustrating RPC failed; curl 92 HTTP/2 stream 0 was not closed cleanly: CANCEL (err 8) error that can occur when cloning large Git repositories.
 If you've encountered this error, you're not alone!
 Let's dive into the causes and solutions.

 The other day, I was trying to clone my GitHub repository, but I ran into a frustrating error.

-If youโve ever seen something like this, you know how annoying it feels:
+If you’ve ever seen something like this, you know how annoying it feels:

 error: RPC failed; curl 92 HTTP/2 stream 0 was not closed cleanly: CANCEL (err 8)